Skip to content

 • What is the connection between Paracord, Lego blocks from Poland, clear plastic cups, onion roots, and microscopes?
 (Take our Cell Cycle class and find out!)

 • What do aspirin, red glitter, ammonia, washing soda, a micropipette, a Buchner funnel, and a head of red cabbage have in common?
+(Find out in our Young Scientist Intro to Biotech Tools class)

 No comments yet